-The work of these maritime employees is risky and dangerous.
-NYK, like other maritime companies, has a responsibility to its seamen to provide work environments that are reasonably safe.
+NYK Line is a large shipping company with the full name Nippon Yusen Kabushiki Kaisha.
+NYK, like other maritime companies, has a responsibility to its seamen to provide reasonably safe work environments.
 While NYK has suffered some unfortunate accidents at sea, it has a good overall track record for safety and the environment.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible